 Once approved, the Rescue Award of Merit certificate and a citation are prepared.
 Normally, we look for a public presentation opportunity like the Society's Annual Meeting, a school assembly, town or city council meeting.

 Rescue Award of Merit recipients embody the Lifesaving Society's motto - Whomsoever you see in distress, recognize in them a fellow human being. / Quemqunque miserum videris hominem scias

-Read about our most recent Rescue Award of Merit heroes below.
+Read about some of our Rescue Award of Merit heroes below.